 - Three legs stand on a wheeled cart

 - Removable bottom vent section/ash pan allows easy ash removal

 - Available in a variety of colors

 Char-Griller Akorn Kamado Grill

-Grills, cart, and side tables bring this grill up to 97 pounds in total weight.
+Grills, carts, and side tables bring this grill up to 97 pounds in total weight.
 A comparably sized ceramic unit weighs more than 200 pounds.
-Since the Akorn is metal and less fragile, it also doesn’t need all the packing materials so a smaller box to ship, which is a good thing since this grill is coming from the other side of the planet.
+Since the Akorn is metal and less fragile, it also doesn’t need all the packing materials, so a smaller box to ship is a good thing since this grill is coming from the other side of the planet.
 But the big feature here, actually the only noteworthy feature, is that the Akorn can be had for around $330USD, or a third the price of a similar-sized ceramic grill.

 Char-Griller Akorn Bottom Line

 This charcoal grill has good features.
 The biggest one is the lack of a premium price tag.
 This grill is affordable but still a good kamado.
 The dual adjustable dampers provide excellent temperature control.
 The insulation means you burn less charcoal.
 Because you get both high-temperature cooking and low and slow smoking, this is a very versatile grill.
 This steel kamado can grill steaks and chicken or smoke brisket.
 You will love the versatility.

 Why You Should Trust Me

 I have been writing about Barbecue & Grilling for 25 years.
 I have cooked on almost every grill or smoker ever built.
 In that time, I have endeavored to match people with the grill or smoker that is right for them.
 I believe that the right product is the one that you find easy to use, capable of doing everything you want, and reliable for the long haul.
 If you have a good first experience, you will be back for more.
 In this way, we grow barbecue for the next generation.
 I want you to make the memories that your children will cherish.